 Where do you want to live?
 Do you know?
-If you are unsure of which area of town is right for your family to live in, when we meet we can spend the first few hours on an Areas of Town Tour.
+If you are unsure of which area of town is right for your family to live in, we can spend the first few hours on an Areas of Town Tour when we meet.
 On our tour, we will show you community features and amenities.

 Compass Direction Locations

 Beyond Summerlin is Red Rock Recreation Area and the road to Pahrump.
 Nellis Air Force Base and Sunrise Mountain are to the East.
-Above the North West, part of the valley is Mount Charleston which has snow and pine trees.
+Above the North West, part of the valley is Mount Charleston, which has snow and pine trees.
 The South East is home to Lake Mead National Recreation Area and Boulder City.

-The 10-20 Year Growth PlanAs we are hitting the natural boundaries, sections of land that were passed by are being filled in.
+As we are hitting the valley’s natural boundaries, therefore, sections of land that were passed over are being filled in.
 Let’s look at each direction:

 - Between Henderson and Boulder City- The land that isn’t Henderson is Boulder City’s, and they have a building moratorium of 150 homes a year.
 As a result, growth there will be slow.